-Please bring any special training aids if you already use them, such as a gentle leader, halti, or double lead.
+Please bring any special training aids if you already use them, such as a head collar, special harness or double lead.
 However, it would be good to bring an ordinary collar or harness as well.

 Toys.
-Bring a toy or two if your dog likes playing.
+Bring a toy or two.
+Please bring non-squeaky toys only.
 Even if your dog doesn't use toys, you could still bring one – perhaps we can teach you how to use play.
 We will have a supply of toys available, but your own dog's favourite is best!

 Your trainer will show you how to use rewards to train your dog.

 When you arrive at our venue, find the canopied stall in the car park, and introduce yourself.
-We will register you, and direct you to your first class ... and then enjoy training your dog!
+We will register you, and direct you to your first class ... and then you can go and enjoy training your dog!